BeauvR/registry/README.md

 <strong>Free and open source.</strong>

-> A private registery for composer with licensing support.
+> A private registry for composer with licensing support.
 Written in PHP using [Laravel Framework](https://laravel.com/).

 See [#contributing](#Contributing) for more details on how you can help improving this project.
 We're always down to improve and receive feedback.

 ## Features
-* A private registery for composer.
+* A private registry for composer.
 * Licensing support.
 * Easy to use.
 * Easy to install.